luoyujuan123/GCNet/README.md

 ## Prerequisites

-The environment is fully compatible with TDN and standard video understanding pipelines:
+The environment is fully compatible with TDN and standard video understanding pipelines:c

 - Python ≥ 3.6